 Have you heard people say that kids don’t read anymore?
 There are many kids who come to the library who can tell you that just isn’t true.
 Every Tuesday at 4pm kids from the ages of 7 to 11 are gathering virtually at Kids Read book club to talk about the books they have been reading and recommend their favorite to other kids.

-The conversations are wide ranging, covering books from book bundles, books checked out using the library’s curbside pickup, to books gifted from grandparents, and to books handed down from older sibling.
+The conversations are wide ranging, covering books from books checked out using the library’s curbside pickup, to books gifted from grandparents, and to books handed down from older sibling.
 Sometimes they even read advance copies of forthcoming books sent by publishers (which works much better when COVID-19 doesn’t keep us from meeting in real life).

 The last week of July kids talked about books such as:

 A nonfiction graphic novel that teaches all about the brain.

 The classic National Book Award and Newbery Award winning novel about curses, treasure, and adventure.

 A brand new book featuring a gigantic, as in bigger than an elephant, kitten!